Erasmus+ Funding for internships

 - You can demonstrate that you have good language skills in the relevant language

 - You may not carry out the internship in the country in which you are resident.
-International students who want to carry out an internship in their home country must be registered as residents in Germany at the time the Grant Agreement is signed.
+International students who want to do an Erasmus+ internship in their home country must be registered as residents in Germany at the time the Grant Agreement is signed.

 Requirements for the internship

-The 27 EU member states (excluding Germany) and their overseas territories, Iceland, Liechtenstein, Norway, North Macedonia, Serbia, Turkey, United Kingdom (til 2022).
+- The internship must be completed in one of the following Erasmus countries: the 27 EU member states (except Germany) and their overseas territories, Iceland, Liechtenstein, Northern Macedonia, Norway, Serbia, Turkey.

 Criteria for non-recognition